coq/coq/doc/sphinx/user-extensions/syntax-extensions.rst

    .. prodn::
       notation_declaration ::= @string := @one_term {? ( {+, @syntax_modifier } ) } {? : @scope_name }

-   Defines a *notation*, an alternate syntax for entering or displaying a specific term or term pattern.
-   Notations disappear when a section is closed.
+   Gives an :term:`interpretation` to an already reserved notation.
+The notation will be reserved on the fly if not already reserved.
+Except in the latter case, this command does not modify the lexer nor the parser, it only affects the next notation :term:`interpretation` phase.
 No typing of the denoted expression is performed at definition time.
 Type checking is done only at the time of use of the notation.

    This command supports the :attr:`local` attribute, which limits its effect to the current module.